Breaking the Communities: Characterizing community changing users using text mining and graph machine learning on Twitter: Conclusion

-Understanding the characteristics and the topics of interest of politically shifting individuals in a polarized environment can provide an enormous benefit for social scientists and political parties.
-The implications of this research supplement them with tools to improve their understanding of shifting individuals and their behavior.
+Understanding the characteristics and the topics of interest of the community breakers in a polarized environment can provide an enormous benefit for social scientists and political parties.
+This research intends to supply them with tools to improve their understanding of their behavior.